mohammadaliawan/RB130/Assessment_Prep/study _gude_blocks.md

 # Write methods that use blocks and procs
 # Understand that methods and blocks can return chunks of code (closures)
 # Methods with an explicit block parameter

+We can define a method to take an explicit block as an argument.

+An explicit block is one that gets assigned to a method local variable (defined as a method parameter) as an object.
+This allows us to pass it to other methods, reassign it and invoked it as many times as needed.

+We can define a method to take an explicit block, by defining it with a parameter that is prepended by the `&` character.
+The `&block` coverts a block argument to a simple `Proc` object.

+AN explicit block provides us with a way to refer to the block (a handle).
+The variable that references this `Proc` object can be passed to other methods.

+Ruby converts blocks passed in as explicit blocks to simple `Proc` objects.

 # Arguments and return values with blocks
 # When can you pass a block to a method
 # &:symbol

+## How does the the proc to block `&` operator work with arguments to methods?

+When the `&` operator is applied to an argument object to a method, ruby trys to convert that object to a block.
+If this object is a `Proc` object this conversion happens automatically.

+If, however, the argument object is not a proc, ruby trys to the call object's `to_proc` method first and convert it to a `Proc` object.
+If it is able to successfully convert the argument object to a proc then `&` converts that proc to a block.

+`&:to_s` creates a proc that invokes the `to_s` method on a passed object.

 # Arity of blocks and methods